 Leonardo joined Watsi on March 16th, 2015.
-One year ago, Leonardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Leonardo's most recent donation traveled 5,700 miles to support Chhang, a young construction worker from Cambodia, to fund a fracture repair to he can walk and work again.
+Two years ago, Leonardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Leonardo's most recent donation traveled 4,800 miles to support U Chit, a 42-year-old husband and father from Burma, to fund heart surgery to restore his health.

 Leonardo has funded healthcare for 82 patients in 11 countries.